PrefectHQ/prefect/docs/concepts/deployments.md

 When you run this command, Prefect:

-- Creates the and `marvin_flow-deployment.yaml` file for your deployment based on your flow code and options.
+- Creates a `marvin_flow-deployment.yaml` file for your deployment based on your flow code and options.
 - Uploads your flow files to the configured storage location (local by default).

 !!! note "Ignore files or directories from a deployment"